0atman/noboilerplate/scripts/37-functional-rust.md

 The worst-kept secret in software development is that we're more like poets and artists than masons and bricklayers.
 You ask a poet how many poems she will write in a year, and she truthfully says, "I cannot know".

 So, though learning pure ML and FP languages has enriched my thinking a great deal, to get things done, I am obliged to compromise.
-Rust's compromises are much smarter to my mind than other popular languages because if you add too much FP, you get languages like you've suggested without wide adoption.
+Rust's compromises are much smarter to my mind than other popular languages because if you add too much FP, you get languages like Haskell and Lisp without wide adoption.
 But if you don't add enough, you end up with languages like Go, a very good modern language, but with no beauty and (for reasons perhaps best known to Ken Thompson) no sum types.

 Scala was the focus of my interest for many years, but it's hamstrung by the JVM (as well as buoyed by it).
 Allowing nulls to infect your type system dramatically reduces the safety and confidence of it.
 Rust doesn't allow nulls into the type system, which means I get the strongest feeling of compiler-driven development in Rust of all the popular languages.
 Just like when I write Haskell, if it compiles, it WORKS!